 It wasn’t until our country considered entering another war (The First World War) that George Henry Story was reminded of Lincoln’s great purpose in life: to end slavery and preserve the union.
 In 1916, during a visit to Washington, D.C., George Story was disappointed to see so few portraits of Abraham Lincoln displayed in public buildings.
 Story had a new purpose in life; to paint Lincoln in a way that would remind us of the great cost and sacrifice of civil division.

 George Henry Story (1835-1923) became known as “the man that painted Lincoln”.
 Several Story-Lincoln portraits were immediately acquired by the National Galleries in Washington.
 The Story-Lincoln portraits are on display at the White House Oval Office, the Smithsonian Institution, the Huntington Library, the Metropolitan Museum, Lafayette College, and several historical sites in Illinois.
 At 81 years old, Story had mastered the famous expression of Lincoln staring off the canvas.
 Lincoln's gaze is truly mesmerizing.
 The Capitol Building, off Lincoln's shoulder on right, glows as a beacon of hope in the background.
-The portrait and background evokes the consecrated feeling of Lincoln's Gettysburg Address.
+The portrait and background evoke the consecrated feeling of Lincoln's Gettysburg Address.
 Story's portraits of Lincoln are the most admired likenesses ever painted.

 In 1918, famous art dealer, Charles Duveen, commissioned George Henry Story to paint the final portrait of Abraham Lincoln (those being painted from life sketches by the artist).
 Story would paint the crown epilogue of his life's work.
 Duveen would make it the most valuable painting of Abraham Lincoln every sold.